Anacostia Historic District

 Buildings within the Anacostia Historic District are generally two-story brick and wood-frame structures.
 The houses are primarily wood-frame construction, mostly in the Italianate, Cottage, and Washington Row House architectural styles (although there are some homes in the Queen Anne style).
 Cottage-style buildings tend to have been built earlier, with Italianate structures more popular after 1870.
-Queen Anne-style homes tend to be clustered in Griswold's subdivision.
+Queen Anne–style homes tend to be clustered in Griswold's subdivision.
 Many of the homes feature large lawns and wrap-around porches.

 History of the district

 The Nacotchtank Native Americans were the first settlers to inhabit the area now known as Anacostia, living and fishing along the Anacostia River.
 Captain John Smith was the first European to visit the region in 1612, naming the river the "Nacotchtank".
 Henry Fleet (an English explorer kidnapped for five years by the Nacotchtank beginning in 1621) and Leonard Calvert (later Governor of the Province of Maryland) gave the area its more etymologically correct name, "Anacostine," from which the modern name of Anacostia is derived.
-The name means "trading village," and the Nacochtank villages which dotted the south side of the Anacostia River were busy trading sites for Native Americans in the region.
-War and disease decimated the Nacochtank, and during the last 25 years of the 17th century the tribe ceased to exist as a functional unit and its few remaining members merged with other local Piscataway tribes.
+The name means "trading village."
+The Nacochtank villages which dotted the south side of the Anacostia River were busy trading sites for Native Americans in the region.
+War and disease decimated the Nacochtank.
+During the last 25 years of the 17th century, the tribe ceased to exist as a functional unit, and its few remaining members merged with other local Piscataway tribes.

 European settlement first occurred in the area in 1662 at Blue Plains (now the site of the city's sewage treatment plant just to the west of the modern neighborhood of Bellevue), and at St. Elizabeth (now the site of St. Elizabeths Hospital psychiatric hospital) and Giesborough (now called Barry Farm) in 1663.
 In 1663, Lord Baltimore granted ownership of the majority of the area on the south bank of the Anacostia River to George Thompson.
 Slightly inland, Lord Baltimore granted another large tract (known as Chichester) to John Meeks in 1664.
-"Anacostia Fort" was built on the heights at the present-day neighborhood of Skyland some time in the 18th century.
+"Anacostia Fort" was built on the heights at the present-day neighborhood of Skyland sometime in the 18th century.

 The area became part of the District of Columbia in 1791.
 Congress passed the Residence Act of 1790 to establish a federally-owned district in which would be built the new national capital, and George Washington picked the current site in 1791 (a choice ratified by Congress later that year).
-In 1795, real estate speculator James Greenleaf purchased most of what is now the Anacostia Historic District from federal government.
+In 1795, real estate speculator James Greenleaf purchased most of what is now the Anacostia Historic District from the federal government.
 Although Greenleaf was bankrupted in the Panic of 1796–1797, a few homes dotted the shores of the eastern bank of Anacostia River in what is now the historic district.
 William Marbury, a wealthy Georgetown merchant who later was a party in the landmark Marbury v.
 Madison Supreme Court case, purchased much of the land that is now the Anacostia Historic District some time in the late 18th century or early 19th century.